glenliu/glenliu.github.io/finance/cfa/level3/SS9-10 AA.md

  $ ExcessReturn_i/MCTR_i= ExcessReturn_j/MCTR_j=SR_p $

+#### Risk budget
+A risk budget is simply a particular allocation of portfolio risk.
+The goal of risk budgeting is to maximize return per unit of risk—whether overall market risk or active risk.
+- The risk budgeting process is the process of finding an optimal risk budget.
+  -  The marginal contribution to total risk (MCTR) identifies the rate at which risk would change with a small (or marginal) change in the current weights.

+MCTRi =  βi × σ p

+  -  The absolute contribution to total risk (ACTR) for an asset class measures how much it contributes to portfolio return volatility.

+ACTR =wi x MCTR   = wi × βi × σp

+  - Excess return=expected return - risk-free rate
+    - Sometimes, it is based on reverse-optimized returns

+  - An asset allocation is optimal when the ratio of excess return (over the risk-free rate) to MCTR is the same for all assets and matches the Sharpe ratio of the tangency portfolio.
+    - Ratio of excess return to MCTR=(Expected return – Risk-free rate)/MCTR
+    - Critically, beta takes account not only of the asset’s own volatility but also of the asset’s correlations with other portfolio assets.
+  - The objective of risk budgeting in asset allocation is to use risk efficiently in the pursuit of return.
+A risk budget specifies the total amount of risk and how much of that risk should be budgeted for each allocation.

+#### Risk parity

+- Risk parity portfolio
+  - A risk parity asset allocation is based on the notion that each asset (asset class or risk factor) should contribute equally to the total risk of the portfolio for a portfolio to be well diversified.

+wi x Cov(ri,rp)=1/n σp^2                      ACTR= wi × βi × σp = 1/n  × σp

+- Construct the overall portfolio
+  - Deriving a risk parity–based asset allocation (risk parity portfolio)
+  - Borrow or to lend so that the overall portfolio corresponds to the investor’s risk appetite.

+Advantage
+- The sources of risk are diversified (asset classes)
+-  Back tests of levered risk parity portfolios have produced promising results

+Disadvantage
+- It ignores expected returns
+- The contribution to risk is highly dependent on the formation of the opportunity set (fixed-income vs equity)
+- Back tests argue that they suffer from look-back bias
+- Dependent on the ability to use extremely large amounts of leverage at low borrow rates (which may not have been feasible)

 ### f. describe how client needs and preferences regarding investment risks can be incorporated into asset allocation.

 Ways to incorporate client risk preferences into asset allocation include: